MrStrelow/BBRZ/C#/C#.NET/modul_1_grundlagen/L03KontrollstrukturenUndFunktionen/Exercise1-GuardClauses/Angabe.md

                     {
                         if (SubscriptionEnd > DateTime.Now)
                         {
-                            Console.WriteLine("User is active, a senior, has a valid email, and an active subscription.");
+                            Console.WriteLine("✅User is active, a senior, has a valid email, and an active subscription.");
                         }
                         else
                         {
-                            throw new InvalidOperationException("Senior user's subscription has expired.");
+                            throw new InvalidOperationException("❗Senior user's subscription has expired.");
                         }
                     }
                     else
                     {
-                        throw new InvalidOperationException("Senior user email is missing.");
+                        throw new InvalidOperationException("❗Senior user email is missing.");
                     }
                 }
             }
             else
             {
-                throw new InvalidOperationException("User must be older than 18.");
+                throw new InvalidOperationException("❗User must be older than 18.");
             }
         }
         else
         {
-            throw new InvalidOperationException("User is not active.");
+            throw new InvalidOperationException("❗User is not active.");
         }
     }
 }